CodeURJC-DAW-2022-23/webapp9/README.md

 # SEARCH GOES HERE

+The search page allows to search for an specific keyword, as well as filter the results showed.

 ![image](https://user-images.githubusercontent.com/102818341/224549298-9d24e39b-45c0-4067-8116-dcb0844a1ec2.png)

 The details of an item are shown when you click on it and show some more information about it.